 In contrast to the math section's near-universal difficulty, student experiences with the Reading and Writing portion varied more widely.
 Many test-takers found the vocabulary questions manageable, though certain words stumped even well-prepared students.

 Grammar and Sentence Structure: Grammar and punctuation questions appeared fairly standard, with semicolon usage and sentence structure questions featuring prominently.
 However, some students reported encountering sentence construction options where none of the choices seemed entirely natural—a frustrating experience that left many second-guessing their answers.
-This pattern of ambiguous answer choices has become increasingly common in recent SAT administrations.

 For many test-takers, the December SAT carried additional weight as their final opportunity to improve scores before college application deadlines.
 Seniors who had hoped to end their testing journey on a high note instead found themselves grappling with disappointment and uncertainty.